Patron-Minette: In the novel

 The gang are introduced with one of Hugo's long philosophical disquisitions on the relationship between different kinds of underground culture, set up as a contrast with the student revolutionaries of the Friends of the ABC.
 Their identities are constantly shifting, via a series of assumed names.

-Anne Ubersfeld notes that they are associated with theatre, all having worked in street theatre as bit-part actors or clowns, creating "a theatricality in the lower depths, a social theater of crime, a carnival of horror".
+Anne Ubersfeld notes that they are associated with theatre, all having worked in street theatre as bit-part actors or clowns, creating "a theatricality in the lower depths, a social theatre of crime, a carnival of horror".
 When they are contacted by Thenadier to rob Valjean, they wear theatrical masks.
 Valjean frees Javert from the revolutionaries, just as Javert's intervention rescued Valjean from the gang's attempt to rob him.

 They are also linked to irrationality and superstition.
 When Éponine intervenes to disrupt their plan to invade Valjean's house, the gang withdraws after convincing themselves that they have witnessed a series of bad omens.

+Book 7 of Part 3 (Marius) is called Patron-Minette.
+Initially, the books had 9 chapters but Victor Hugo allowed the publisher, Albert Lacroix to excise 7 digressive chapters (chapters 3 to 9) and split the first 2 chapters into the 4 chapters Book 7 of Part 3 currently contains.
+This is the only cut that the author allowed the publisher to make.
+The chapters are included in some French Editions in the Notes and Variants section at the end of the book.
+The English translators have left the excised chapters untranslated.